 Note that if your dog is unable to sit and wait on their own at this time, having another family member or friend present to wait with them may help.

 Keep dogs active all year, inside and outside

-Regular exercise and engagement is crucial to a dog’s wellbeing.
-Especially in the winter months, it’s important to not use bad weather as an excuse to avoid making sure your pet gets the activity she needs.
-Along with indoor dog activities providing mental and physical stimulation, they’re an excellent opportunity for more bonding time with your pet.
+Regular exercise and engagement is crucial to a dog’s health and overall wellbeing.
+No matter what time of year it is, it’s important to not use bad weather as an excuse to avoid making sure your pet gets the activity they need.
+Along with indoor dog activities providing mental and physical stimulation, they’re an excellent opportunity for more bonding time with your canine friend.

 While you’re looking for ways to keep your dog healthy throughout the year, learn how dog insurance can help.

 Subscribe to our newsletterSubscribe